mlc-mlapis/docs/src/documentation/export-import/project-service-export-import.md

 * services without the explicit `priority` option are grouped and created first,
 * services with the explicit `priority` option are ordered in an ascending manner,
-* `priority` values may not be unique and do not have to represent a continuous numerical series.
+* `priority` values may not be unique and do not have to represent a continuous numerical series,
+* higher priority services will not be created until all lower priority ones are available.

-If more of the same `priority` values exist (including none priorities), the order is decided according to their occurrence in the YML definition.
+If more of the same `priority` values exist (including none priorities), the order of the services is decided according to their occurrence in the YML definition.
+Their creation is invoked quickly, one by one, and within this group, the final availability of services is not explicitly controlled.

 #### mode